Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Introduction

 \section{Introduction}

-Large-language-model (LLM) agents are becoming increasingly deployed in real-world applications and are taking on roles that range from personal assistants and customer-support bots to healthcare advisors and financial planners \cite{amazon_bedrock_2024,anthropic2024models,openai_gpt_store_2024,openai2025operator,poe_developers_2023}.
-Unlike static text-completion services, these \emph{agentic LLMs} can read calendars, submit insurance forms, or search electronic health records while holding a running memory of the dialogue.
-This added functionality enables users to offload complex tasks, such as making reservations, coordinating medical appointments, or verifying insurance claims, to an automated assistant with rich contextual awareness.
-However, the very features that make agentic LLMs so valuable also expose them to new privacy threats.
+Large-language-model (LLM) agents are becoming increasingly deployed in real-world applications, taking on roles that range from personal assistants and customer-support bots to healthcare advisors and financial planners \cite{amazon_bedrock_2024,anthropic2024models,openai_gpt_store_2024,openai2025operator,poe_developers_2023}.
+Unlike static text-completion services, these \emph{agentic LLMs} can read calendars, submit insurance forms, or search electronic health records to perform complex tasks, such as making reservations, coordinating medical appointments, or verifying insurance claims, using a running memory of the dialogue in a stateful manner.
+However, these very features also expose agents to new privacy threats.
 Even a single reply that discloses an individual's diagnosis, salary history, or travel plans can violate regulations and erode user trust.
-This risk of inappropriate disclosure has yielded a growing body of literature on ``jailbreak'' prompts designed elicit disallowed content from LLMs~\cite{zhu2023autodan,zhou2024haicosystemecosystemsandboxingsafety,xie2024sorrybenchsystematicallyevaluatinglarge,Perez2022RedTL,chao2024jailbreakingblackboxlarge}.
-However, existing approaches are often inadequate for auditing privacy risks in agentic LLMs, especially in the emerging context of \emph{conversational manipulation agents}.
+While a growing body of literature on jailbreaks explores how adversaries can elicit disallowed content from LLMs, these approaches are often inadequate for auditing the dynamic, context-dependent nature of privacy risks for conversational agentic LLMs.
 Firstly, jailbreak {methods to elicit privacy leakage} are often static and do not adapt to the model's responses~\cite{bagdasaryan2024air}.
-Secondly, while more sophisticated multi-turn jailbreak methods have started to appear, they focus on inducing overt model failures, such as explicitly unsafe responses to malicious prompts, rather than on objectives whose success is inherently hard to verify, such as contextual privacy leakage~\cite{rahman2025xteamingmultiturnjailbreaksdefenses,russinovich2024greatwritearticlethat,priyanshu2024fracturedsorrybenchframeworkrevealingattacks,cheng2024leveragingcontextmultiroundinteractions}.
-The challenge here is that an adversary's progress cannot be determined without ground‑truth private information.
+Secondly, while more sophisticated multi-turn jailbreaks have started to appear~\cite{rahman2025xteamingmultiturnjailbreaksdefenses,russinovich2024greatwritearticlethat,priyanshu2024fracturedsorrybenchframeworkrevealingattacks,cheng2024leveragingcontextmultiroundinteractions}, \emph{they focus on inducing overt model failures and often rely on observable signals of progress/success}, such as explicitly unsafe responses to malicious prompts, \emph{rather than on objectives whose success or adversarial progress is inherently hard to verify} (viz., without access to a secret), such as contextual privacy leakage.
+A recent exception is presented by \cite{abdelnabi2025firewallssecuredynamicllm}, which investigates privacy leakage along with upselling and jailbreaking in a travel planning scenario to motivate the development of defensive firewalls for agentic systems.
+In the interest of space, a broader discussion on related work is deferred to Appendix \ref{sec:related}.